Spümcø: After Nickelodeon

 A variety of techniques were used for the production of the video: traditional 2-D cel animation by Spümcø and Colorkey Productions; 3-D computer animation supervised by Charlie Gibson at Rhythm & Hues; real-time motion capture animation by House of Moves; and blue screen mattes brought live-action into the mix.
 The live-action sequences with Björk were shot in a Los Angeles studio in one day.
 The entire music video took nine months to complete.

 In 1997, Spümcø launched their very own website to distribute cartoons without television network censorship.
-Kricfalusi decided to use George Liquor, a cartoon character he created, to star in the Flash Internet cartoon series The Goddamn George Liquor Program.
+Kricfalusi decided to let George Liquor, whom he had purchased the rights to from MTV Networks after his firing, to star in the Flash Internet cartoon series The Goddamn George Liquor Program.
 The series premiered on October 15, 1997.
 The Goddamn George Liquor Program was the first cartoon series to be produced exclusively for the Internet.
 George appeared on the series with: his nephew, Jimmy The Idiot Boy; Jimmy's cousins, Slab and Ernie; Jimmy's love interest, Sody Pop; and George and Jimmy's pet dog, Dirty Dog.
 Spümcø produced eight one-minute shorts.
 In 1999, The Goddamn George Liquor Program won an Annie Award for "Outstanding Achievement in an Animated Interactive Production".

 In 1999, Spümcø created its second Internet-only cartoon series, Weekend Pussy Hunt.
 The series had 12 episodes, with 4 cartoons unfinished due to budget problems.
 The series starred Dirty Dog and Cigarettes the Cat.
 When asked about the style of the cartoon series, creator Kricfalusi stated:

-In 1999, Spümcø produced and animated a Yogi Bear television special parody titled Boo Boo Runs Wild, which premiered on September 24, 1999, on Cartoon Network.
+In 1999, Spümcø produced and animated a Yogi Bear television special parody titled Boo Boo Runs Wild, which premiered on September 24, 1999, on Cartoon Network as part of the Yogi Bear marathon.
 The animated short focuses on Yogi Bear's sidekick, Boo Boo Bear, who becomes fed up with the rules of man and decides to return to his natural bear roots.
 Though it focused primarily on Yogi and Boo Boo, it was titled as a "Ranger Smith cartoon".
 A second Ranger Smith cartoon aired alongside it, titled A Day in the Life of Ranger Smith, as well as two Jetsons cartoons titled Father & Son Day and The Best Son.